 On 17 March 2020, the Wilmès government planned urgent measures to limit the spread of the COVID-19 coronavirus.
-These measures were confirmed by a Ministerial Decree of 23 March 2020:
+These measures were confirmed by a Ministerial Decree of 23 March 2020, which in the meantime has already been modified in certain points by the Ministerial Decree of 3 April 2020.